SECNAV visits Branch Health Clinic Everett David R. Ray Clinic

+Secretary of the Navy Carlos Del Toro was drawn to the hallowed remembrance of Hospital Corpsman David R. Ray, Congressional Medal of Honor recipient (posthumously), killed in action March 19, 1969, for his actions during the Vietnam War at Phu Loc 6 near An Hoa in Quang Nam Province, Vietnam.

-A Surprise SECNAV Snapshot… Secretary of the Navy Carlos Del Toro met with hospital corpsman assigned to Navy Medicine Readiness Training Unit Everett David R. Ray Clinic while visiting Naval Station Everett Feb.
+“Great Americans.
+Everyone,” stated Secretary Del Toro, acknowledging Ray and other Navy Medicine Congressional Medal of Honor recipients formally displayed on the quarterdeck before he met with assigned staff and toured their clinic while visiting Naval Station Everett, Feb.
 14, 2024.

-The clinic tour provided Secretary Del Toro the opportunity to meet and greet several of the approximately 80 staff members comprised of Navy Dental Corps, Hospital Corps, Medical Corps, Medical Service Corps, Nurse Corps and Civilian Corps personnel (Official Navy photo by Douglas H Stutz, NHB/NMRTC Bremerton public affairs officer).
+The clinic tour provided Secretary Del Toro the opportunity to meet and greet several of the approximately 80 staff members comprised of Navy Dental Corps, Hospital Corps, Medical Corps, Medical Service Corps, Nurse Corps and Civilian Corps personnel.

+There was candid discussion on services provided by the clinic, including primary care, immunization and behavioral health, and the need to utilize the network for advanced specialty care.
+Current challenges were examined, such as the continued need for more mental health specialists, acknowledged as a nation-wide shortage issue.

+“Active-duty access to primary care needs is less than a day here.
+Active-duty access to specialty care is almost 14 days and can be almost double for behavioral health,” explained Cmdr.
+Michael Bowers, NMRTU Everett officer in charge.

 |Date Taken: